North Toowoomba, Queensland: Education

 There are no government schools in North Toowoomba.
 The nearest government primary schools are Harlaxton State School in neighbouring Harlaxton to the north, Toowoomba East State School in neighbouring East Toowoomba to the south-east, and Toowoomba North State School which, despite its name, is in neighbouring Toowoomba City to the south.
 The nearest government secondary school in Toowoomba State High School in neighbouring Mount Lofty to the east.

 Amenities

-Martin Klein Park (also known as North Toowoomba Park) is at 130-136 Jellicoe Road.
+Martin Klein Park (also known as North Toowoomba Park) is at 130-136 Jellicoe Street.
 It has a cricket oval, playground, and picnic facilities.